Lots of people don’t quite get Google Places. We often get asked what is it, why it’s important and should we bother. Here’s how we answer them…

 To maximise the potential of your Google Places listing you can enlist the help of your customers.
 Encourage customers to leave reviews and comments on your Google Places listing.
 Google will realise there is a lot of activity happening around your business and will place it higher up the search results.

-Tips for an extra Google Places boost
+Get an extra Google Places boost

 Invest some time and effort into the SEO of your actual website.
 Google takes your website into account when determining the Google Places search results.